Appearance & Reality > The Lord Jesus Christ > Strong and weak

 8 Then Peter, filled with the Holy Spirit, said to them, “Rulers and elders of the people,

 Peter was already filled with the Spirit.
 But here we are told Peter, “filled with the Holy Spirit” (margin of NASB: or “having just been filled”), addressed the rulers and elders.
-He was filled afresh.
-He was specially empowered to face this situation.
+He was filled afresh and specially empowered to face this situation.
 It was important that he should give a bold, effective and accurate testimony before the Council, which comprised the secular and religious leaders of Israel.

 Acts 4:13